Log stains and finishes are an essential part of any log home or cabin owner.

-There are Environmentally acceptable wood preservatives in this formula to control decay-causing organisms mold, powder post beetles, and termites.
+This formula has environmentally acceptable wood preservatives to control decay-causing organisms mold, powder post beetles, and termites.

 Unlike the traditional coating on the surface, Outlast Q8 penetrates deeper into the log and provides guaranteed protection to prevent cracking or peeling.

 The oil does even much more by ensuring it is water repellant and results in an amazing color with the strike of one coat.

 The good news is you will never be required to leave the house during the application, thanks to its faster drying time.

 You will need protective gear like a breathing apparatus to avoid respiratory tract irritation or eye tearing.

 - You get to apply only one saturating coat